Sylvance/mobility/README.md

 We use gRPC/Protobuf to communicate between internal microservices.
 The Payments service communicates with external payment providers via HTTP/JSON.

+The Location, Energy and Distance services have direct access to the Kafka event gateway.
+They store their data in CassandraDB which has fast writes.
+The Location Data is stored in form two fields of latitudes and longitudes.
+Consideration was given to storing location data as a Geohash but no practical benefits would be derived from it for this system as we will not use complex proximity computations.

 ### Architecture Schematic

 Here is the architecture schematic: